Dynamic data generation and dynamic portfolio selection: an application of a score-based diffusion model: Stability of dynamic mean-variance portfolio selection Stability of dynamic mean-variance portfolio selection

 for some $c>0$.
 This is because, for $\vartheta$ such that $\mE_\mP[(\vartheta\cdot S)_T]>0$,

 Consequently, we have the duality relation between these two value functions:

-\begin{remark} If we consider {\it cone} constraint on portfolio, then it is sufficient to study \eqref{auxiliary_MV} with $c=1$, and there is an explicit relation between solutions of these two problems.
-For generality, we choose to consider a generic convex constraint set $K$.
-In particular, we can consider $K$ to be bounded. \end{remark}
+\begin{remark} If we consider a {\it cone} constraint on the portfolio, then it is sufficient to study \eqref{auxiliary_MV} with $c=1$, and there is an explicit relation between solutions of these two problems.
+For generality, we choose to consider a generic convex constraint set $\mathcal K$.
+In particular, we can take $\mathcal K$ to be bounded. \end{remark}